 - Chancellor’s Awards provide for a limited number of lump sum scholarships; the department can recommend a student for an award subject to final approval of the dean.
 No special application forms are needed, as all eligible applicants are automatically considered for these awards.

-- The Advanced Opportunity Program Fellowship is a one-year renewable fellowship which remits all tuition and awards a stipend of $15,000; the fellowship is to assist members of underrepresented groups and other disadvantaged students in graduate studies.
-The online application must be completed by January 16, 2015.
+The Advanced Opportunity Program Fellowship is a one-year renewable fellowship which remits all tuition and awards a stipend of $15,000; the fellowship is to assist members of underrepresented groups and other disadvantaged students in graduate studies.
+The department deadline to apply is December 30, 2021; and the Graduate School’s online application deadline is January 12, 2022.
 Information and access to the online application can be found on the Graduate School’s website.

 - The department can recommend up to 2 students for a Distinguished Graduate School Fellowship.
 It is a competitive award but the department has a good record of securing fellowships for returning, 2nd year students.
 Generally, incoming students are not nominated for this award.